marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, "as value"]}}

-Function ((binding))s usually simply act as names for a specific piece of the program.
+A function ((binding)) usually simply acts as a name for a specific piece of the program.
 Such a binding is defined once and never changed.
 This makes it easy to confuse the function and its name.